tewhatuora/api-standards/docs/api-development/02-API Design.md

 whatever capabilities the legacy system offered.
 Nor should they be designed to work in the way the legacy system currently works.

-Instead they should be consumer driven – so built to expose the resources that consumers need, whether those resources are in legacy systems or new.
+Instead they should be API consumer driven – so built to expose the resources that API consumers need, whether those resources are in legacy systems or new.
 There should not be a drive to expose an entire product via the API, or wait for the perfect backend system to be available.
 Just offer as much as is practically useful, then evolve it to meet